Kenya, Nigeria, and Tanzania

-Energy poverty is particularly acute in sub-Saharan Africa, where roughly 600 million people lack electricity and 890 million cook with harmful fuels.
-To address this issue, Solar Sister recruits, trains, and supports local women entrepreneurs to deliver clean energy directly to homes in rural African communities.
+In sub-Saharan Africa roughly 600 million people lack electricity and 890 million cook with harmful fuels.
+To address this acute energy poverty, Solar Sister recruits, trains, and supports local women entrepreneurs to deliver clean energy directly to homes in last-mile, underserved African communities.

 Inclusive Growth and Recovery Challenge Impact Report

 After receiving data about where future entrepreneurs were likely to be concentrated and training on data analysis techniques, Solar Sister field staff experienced a 25 percent increase in the number of new entrepreneurs they recruited, as compared to the same time period the previous year.

 Fraym’s data analytics, in partnership with Solar Sister’s on-the-ground perspective and gender lens, produced new insights on where Solar Sister customers and future entrepreneurs are likely to be concentrated.

 Using the recruitment and customer profiles, Fraym built a dashboard allowing Solar Sister to explore the data at multiple geographical levels.
 The platform has allowed headquarter staff to make more informed decisions about where to focus resources, how to structure programming, and how to better understand beneficiaries.

 Solar Sister field staff received training on basic data analysis along with their first set of data on potential hotspot recruitment locations.
 Field staff were empowered to determine which areas to prioritize for recruitment based on their own analysis of the shared data, using newly acquired skills.